The Supreme Court’s suddenly blockbuster term

 Abortion rights, redux

-Meanwhile, abortion rights have been a defining issue in political campaigns since the Supreme Court overturned Roe in June 2022.
-Over the next six months the court will be dealing with the fallout from that decision.
+Meanwhile, abortion rights has been a defining issue in political campaigns since the Supreme Court overturned Roe in June 2022.
+Over the next six months, the court will be dealing with the fallout from that decision.

-In mid-December, the court agreed to hear a case challenging the federal authorization of the widely-used, medical abortion pill mifepristone.
-And last week the justices took up a case asking if Idaho’s near-total abortion ban conflicts with a federal law requiring health care providers to perform abortions for certain emergency room patients.
+In mid-December, the court agreed to hear a case challenging the federal authorization of the widely used medical abortion pill mifepristone.
+And last week, the justices took up a case asking if Idaho’s near-total abortion ban conflicts with a federal law requiring health care providers to perform abortions for certain emergency room patients.

 The Idaho case will be argued in April.
 The court hasn’t yet scheduled arguments in the mifepristone case.
 That the justices are again wrestling with this hot-button political issue “is not surprising either,” says Professor Shapiro.

-“When the court [overturned Roe], it was setting itself up to be adjudicating extremely divisive and important issues regarding health-care access for years to come,” she adds.
+“When the court [overturned Roe], it was setting itself up to be adjudicating extremely divisive and important issues regarding health care access for years to come,” she adds.

 The regularly scheduled program